HDrizzle/stack_machine/README.md

 # General usage static-RAM

-This piece of memory will not have any hardware protection like the stack and can be writen to and read from at any location (If the address is incremented then the read/write will happen first, then the incrementation).
+This piece of memory will not have any hardware protection like the stack and can be writen to and read from at any location.
 It will have a 16-bit address by 8-bit word size (65,536 bytes) just like the stack.

 It's address latch can be optionally incremented upon reads/writes and can be directly set by 2 8-bit latches from the bus.
+If the address is incremented then the read/write will happen first, then the incrementation.